Menu Close

 The cathedral will remain unfinished

-In 1878, the cathedral received a remarkable addition—a breathtaking astronomical clock.
+In 1878, the cathedral gained a true marvel: the extraordinary astronomical clock.

 The 20th century

-World War II did not spare the cathedral.
-In 1940, the city of Beauvais was nearly completely destroyed, but the cathedral suffered less damage compared to the rest of the town.
-Many ancient stained glass windows were safely stored in time.
-However, the grand organ, which was located at the south entrance of the ambulatory, became unusable.
-It was completely rebuilt with a new gallery on the west wall and inaugurated in 1979.
+The Second World War struck the city of Beauvais with full force, leaving it almost entirely destroyed in 1940, yet the cathedral suffered less damage than the rest of the town.
+Many of its ancient stained-glass windows had been safeguarded in time.
+The great organ, however, located at the southern entrance of the ambulatory, was rendered unusable.
+It was completely rebuilt on a new gallery, installed on the west wall, and inaugurated in 1979.